faterenuka/SchoolManagement/README.md

 # School Management Application API
-This is an Individual project, I have worked on rest API service for an e-commerse Application in around 6-7 days.
-This service provides users to register and login, view/add products, and add to cart & order.
+This is an Individual project, I have worked on rest API service for an School Management Application in around 6-7 days.
+This service provides users to know the relation between Students and Teachers.

 ## Entity Relationship Diagram